 Premiums Tax: 1.25% for all policies that are not a qualified health insurance policy.
-The rate for qualified health insurance policies will be adjusted so that the average annual savings due to the rate reduction will be \$18 million.
+The rate for qualified health insurance policies will be adjusted to achieve an average annual savings of \$18 million for these taxpayers from their tax liability using the 1.25% rate.